getgrav/grav-learn/pages/08.advanced/04.environment-config/docs.md

 ### Automatic Environment Configuration

 What this means is that you can provide as little or as much configuration changes per environment as needed.
 A good example of this is the [Debug Bar](../debugging).
-By default the new Debug Bar is disabled in the core `system/config/system.yaml` file, and also in the user override file:
+By default, the new Debug Bar is disabled in the core `system/config/system.yaml` file, and also in the user override file:

 ```
 user/config/system.yaml